-\trois{smoothop} Let~$Y\to X$ be a morphism between~$k$-analytic spaces and let~$y\in Y$.
-Assume that~$Y\to X$ is quasi-smooth of relative dimension~$d$ at~$y$.
-The point~$y$ admits a compact neighborhood which can be written~$ V_1\bigcup\ldots\bigcup V_n$ where the~$V_i$'s are affinoid domains of~$Y$.
-Thanks to \ref{qsmdomdom}, the morphism~$V_i\to X$ is quasi-smooth of relative dimension~$d$ at~$y$ for every~$i$.
-It follows then from \ref{nicepressec} that there exists for every~$i$ an affinoid neighborhood~$V'_i$ of~$y$ in~$V_i$ such that~$V'_i\to X$ is quasi-smooth of relative dimension~$d$ over~$X$.
-The union of the~$V'_i$'s is then a compact analytic domain which is a neighborhood of~$y$, and~$\bigcup V'_i\to X$ is quasi-smooth of relative dimension~$d$ at every point (we use again \ref{qsmdomdom}).

-Therefore, the subset of~$Y$ which consists in points at which~$Y\to W$ is quasi-smooth of relative dimension~$d$ is open; we will see at the end of the paper that it is even {\em Zariski}-open (th. \ref{theorelcodepth}).

-\trois{etalqet} Let~$Y\to X$ be a map between~$k$-analytic spaces, let~$y\in Y$ and let~$x$ be its image on~$X$.
+Let~$Y\to X$ be a map between~$k$-analytic spaces, let~$y$ be a point of $Y$ and let~$x$ be its image on~$X$.
 Assume that~$Y\to X$ is \'etale at~$y$.
 Under this assumption, there exists an affinoid domain~$U$ of~$X$ containing~$x$ and an affinoid domain~$V$ of~$Y$ containing~$y$ such that~$V\to X$ goes through a finite \'etale map~$V\to U$.
-But saying that~$V\to U$ is finite \'etale simply means that~$\sch V\to \sch U$ is finite \'etale, which implies that~$V\to U$ is quasi-\'etale (\ref{gagaqsm} and \ref{remet}); as a consequence,~$Y\to X$ is quasi-\'etale at~$y$ by \ref{qsmdomdom}.
+But saying that~$V\to U$ is finite \'etale simply means that~$V\al\to U\al$ is finite \'etale, which implies that~$V\to U$ is quasi-\'etale (\ref{ss-qsm-gaga} and \ref{ss-qet-obvious}); as a consequence,~$Y\to X$ is quasi-\'etale at~$y$ by \ref{ss-andom-qsm}.

-\trois{smoothqsm} Let~$Y\to X$ be a map between~$k$-analytic spaces and let~$y\in Y$.
+Let~$Y\to X$ be a map between~$k$-analytic spaces and let~$y$ be a point of $Y$.
 Assume that~$Y\to X$ is smooth at~$y$.
-By definition, there exists an open neighborhood~$V$ of~$y$ in~$Y$ such that~$V\to X$ goes through an \'etale map~$V\to \Aff^n_X$ for some~$n$.
-It follows from \ref{etalqet} above that~$V\to \Aff^n_X$ is quasi-\'etale; since~$\Aff^n_X\to X$ is quasi-smooth by \ref{anxqsm}, one deduces from \ref{composesm} and \ref{andomqsm} that~$Y\to X$ is quasi-smooth at~$y$.
+By definition, there exists an open neighborhood~$V$ of~$y$ in~$Y$ such that~$V\to X$ goes through an \'etale map~$V\to \A^n_X$ for some~$n$.
+It follows from \ref{ss-et-qet} above that~$V\to \A^n_X$ is quasi-\'etale.
+Since~$\A^n_X\to X$ is quasi-smooth by \ref{ss-aff-qsm}, one deduces from \ref{ss-qsm-composition} and \ref{ss-andom-qsm} that~$Y\to X$ is quasi-smooth at~$y$.